Marco Antonio Rodríguez: Career

-An international referee since 2000, Rodríguez was selected for three FIFA World Cups.
+An international referee since 2000, in December 2007, Rodríguez officiated the FIFA Club World Cup final between Boca Juniors and Milan.
+He also officiated the first leg of the 2009 CONCACAF Champions League final, and the second leg of the 2010 CONCACAF Champions League final.
+Rodríguez was selected as a referee for three FIFA World Cups.
 In the 2006 tournament in Germany, he refereed the England vs Paraguay match and the Côte d'Ivoire vs Serbia and Montenegro match, where he sent off Cyril Domoraud and Albert Nađ.
 In the 2010 tournament in South Africa, Rodríguez was match referee for the first group match between Australia and Germany, where he gave a straight red card to Australian striker Tim Cahill.
 He also sent off Chile's Marco Estrada during the group stage encounter between Chile and Spain.

 His final international tournament was the 2014 FIFA World Cup in Brazil, in which he took charge of 3 games.
-During the first round, he refereed the final group D match between Uruguay and Italy, where he sent off Italian midfielder Claudio Marchisio after an alleged studs-up challenge on Egidio Arévalo.
-Later in the match, Rodríguez failed to see Uruguayan striker Luis Suárez bite Italian defender Giorgio Chiellini.
+During the first round, he refereed the final group D match between Uruguay and Italy, where he controversially sent off Italian midfielder Claudio Marchisio after an alleged studs-up challenge on Egidio Arévalo.
+Later in the match, Rodríguez failed to see Uruguayan striker Luis Suárez bite Italian defender Giorgio Chiellini; Uruguay went on to score with Diego Godín from the ensuing corner.
 After the match, which Italy lost 1–0, eliminating them from the tournament, with Uruguay advancing in their place, this assault launched a FIFA Disciplinary Committee investigation that ultimately ruled that Suárez would receive a 9-match suspension and a fine, and would be banned from any football activity for four months.

-Two weeks later, Rodríguez officiated the semifinal between hosts Brazil and eventual champions Germany, which ended in a historic 1-7 loss for Brazil.
+Two weeks later, Rodríguez officiated the semi-final between hosts Brazil and eventual champions Germany, which ended in a historic 1–7 loss for Brazil.
 After the end of the tournament, Rodríguez announced his retirement as referee.

 In August 2019, Rodríguez signed as head coach of Spanish third-tier team Salamanca CF. However, few days later and just one day before starting the league, he was sacked.

 In 2020, he joined TUDN as a football analyst.
 He was partially removed from the channel in early 2024, although as of June 2024 he continues making appearances on Foro TV.

 Personal life

 Early in his refereeing career, Rodríguez was nicknamed "Chiquidrácula" due to his resemblance with a Mexican TV character of child Count Dracula, portrayed by Carlos Espejel.
 Later, Rodríguez stated that he preferred to be called "Chiquimarco", as he deemed the Dracula reference to be incompatible with his Christian faith.

-A sports professor during his early days as a referee, Rodríguez also formerly served as a Protestant Pastor.
+A sports professor during his early days as a referee, Rodríguez also formerly served as a Protestant pastor.